 Juliane Banse

-Born in southern Germany, Banse first took lessons with Paul Steiner, later with Ruth Rohner at the Zurich Opera House, and completed her studies with Brigitte Fassbaender and Daphne Evangelatos in Munich.
+Born in southern Germany and raised in Zurich, soprano Juliane Banse studied first with Paul Steiner and later with Ruth Rohner at the Opernhaus Zürich, before completing her training with Brigitte Fassbaender and Daphne Evangelatos in Munich.

-Since 2020 she has been teaching as a professor at the Mozarteum in Salzburg.
-She also gives masterclasses and participates as a jury member in international competitions.
+She has been a professor at the Mozarteum University Salzburg since 2020/21, and in 2023 took over the direction of the singing class at the Escuela Superior de Música Reina Sofía in Madrid.
+She also gives masterclasses in Austria and abroad, and participates as a jury member in international competitions.

 www.julianebanse.com